+If the need for paid sick leave is foreseeable, the employee shall provide reasonable advance notification.
+If the need for paid sick leave is unforeseeable, the employee shall provide notice of the need for the leave as soon as practicable.
 Employees who are unable to report to work due to illness or injury are to notify their supervisor before the scheduled start of their workday.
-If the employee fails to notify their supervisor of the absence within one hour of the employee's start time, Human Resources will be notified and will attempt to contact the employee through his or her emergency contact information.
+If the employee fails to notify their supervisor of the absence within one hour of the employee's start time, Human Resources will be notified and will attempt to contact the employee through his or hertheir emergency contact information.
 Their supervisor must also be contacted on each additional day of absence, unless other arrangements have been made with the supervisor.
 In addition to contacting their supervisor, for coordination purposes, employees working out of the administrative office must also inform the receptionist if they are not going to be at work.
 Similarly, employees working out of the maintenance office must so inform the maintenance dispatchers.